Some have described them as the Corps of Engineers of Islamic

 “Khatam ol-Anbia (KOA) handles billions of dollars of industrial,

-construction and oil projects in Iran and elsewhere,” a former Iranian
+construction and oil projects in Iran and elsewhere,” a former

-Chinese oil companies.”
+close ties to Chinese oil companies.”

-This source, who was able to quiz Rev. Guards officers in Tehran about
+This source, who was able to quiz Rev. Guards officers in Tehran

-summer’s war.
+Israel during last summer’s war.

 KOA hit the big time last year, when they won a series of no-compete

-bids with the Iranian government, including a $2 billion deal to
+bids with the Iranian government, including a $2 billion deal

-contract to build a pipeline, and a
+billion contract to build a pipeline, and a$1.2

-$1.2 billion deal to build the 7th line of the Tehran metro.
+billion deal to build the 7th line of the Tehran metro.

 Once Khatam-ol-Anbia (KOA) gets the business, it turns around and

-subcontracts to mostly foreign companies, said Dr. William Samii of the
+subcontracts to mostly foreign companies, said Dr. William Samii of

-Center for Naval Analysis.
+the Center for Naval Analysis.
 “It doesn’t do much of it itself.”

 In Feburary, for example, KOA officials publicly